mozilla/mozilla-reports/addons/okr-daily-script.kp/knowledge.md

    * 1  -> has a custom theme
    * -1 -> has default theme
    * 0  -> changed from default to custom on this date
-* To facilitate total population percentages, each submission date has two static fields
+* To facilitate total population percentages, each submission date/channel has two static fields
-  + n_custom_theme_clients (# distinct clients on that day with a custom theme)
+  + n_custom_theme_clients (# distinct clients on that day/channel with a custom theme)
-  + n_clients (# distinct total clients on that date)
+  + n_clients (# distinct total clients on that date/channel)

 ```python